ExploreWilder/MainWebsite/doc/source/setup.rst

 .. image:: _images/cpanel_create_python_app.png

-Then choose the latest Python version (I'm using 3.7.8) and the application root directory.
-Finally, enter the created venv, install the Python dependencies as detailed above, copy the app and data, setup your MySQL database.
+Then choose the latest Python version and the application root directory.
+Finally, enter into the created venv, install the Python dependencies as detailed above, copy the app and data, setup your MySQL database.

 Apache mod_deflate
 ^^^^^^^^^^^^^^^^^^